esthergoldman/100-days-coding/day5/README.md

 `When the number is divisible by 5, then instead of printing the number it should print "Buzz".`

-`And if the number is divisible by both 3 and 5 e.g. 15 then instead of the number it shou
+`And if the number is divisible by both 3 and 5 e.g. 15 then instead of the number it should print "FizzBuzz".`

+# Project
+## Password Generator

+#Eazy Level - Order not randomised:
+#e.g. 4 letter, 2 symbol, 2 number = JduE&!91

+#Hard Level - Order of characters randomised:
+#e.g. 4 letter, 2 symbol, 2 number = g^2jk8&P